LetCompliance

 Penalty for failure: 1–3x deposit to the tenant, plus inability to serve a valid Section 21 (academic now) or Section 8 rent-grounds notice.
 See deposit protection guide.

-Step 21: Serve the How to Rent booklet
+Step 21: The How to Rent booklet (withdrawn 1 May 2026)

 Step 23: Inventory + check-in report